Please help stop more developments in the Crimple Valley

 Using the Council Planning Portal

-If you do not already have an account you need to register as a Consultee with the Harrogate District Draft Local Plan.
+If you do not already have an account you need to register with the Public Access Planning Portal.Open Planning Portal Registration Page

 Where to comment

 You must be logged into the site to comment.
 If you have trouble loggining in do not hesitate to contact the Council at email@example.com.